Savings Plus Account Agreement

-The day we receive the image will be deemed the day of deposit.
-Funds will be credited to your Account immediately upon receipt of the image but availability and access to the funds will be subject to our Hold Funds Policy.
+The day we receive the image through Mobile Cheque Deposit will be deemed the day of deposit.
+Funds will be credited to your Account immediately upon receipt of the image.
+Any paper cheque will be deemed deposited the day after we receive it.
+Availability and access to funds will be subject to our Hold Funds Policy.

-We may establish limits on the dollar amount of items and/or number of items which can be deposited.
+We may establish limits on the dollar amount of items, number of items which can be deposited and/or the maximum balance held per customer.
 These limits may change from time to time without prior notice to you.
 If you attempt a transaction that is in excess of these limits, we may reject the transaction.
-Please refer to our EQ Bank Account Fees & Features for further information on deposit limits.
+Please refer to our Saving Plus Account Fees & Features for further information on deposit limits.

-Deposits made after 11:59pm EST/EDT will have a transaction date of the next business day and will be processed on the next business day.
-Saturdays, Sundays and statutory holidays are not considered business days.
+Deposits made after 11:59pm EST/EDT will have a transaction date of the next day and will be processed on the next day.

 10. Errors in Transmission